What Is a Material Scheduling in Construction?

 • Inaccurate data: Another potential problem with Excel templates is that the data can be inaccurate.
 This is often due to human error but can also be due to outdated information.

-• Lack of features: Excel templates often lack features that are found in material scheduling software.
-This can make it difficult to track material usage and costs.
+• Lack of features: Excel templates often lack features found in material scheduling software.
+This can make it challenging to track material usage and costs.

 • Lost data: If documents are lost or deleted, the data in the Excel template can be lost.